GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $5,700 , 4 lbs.
 Warpick
 A gnarled warpick forged in curses against humanity.
 Anytime it inflicts an attack against a humanoid, *it inflicts an additional attack*.
 If stuck in a humanoid foe, *it is vulnerable*.

+**Yalavize** (*unique*)
+$7,410 , 3 lbs.
+Longsword
+This altyprium sword is somewhat light for its design, and features a small strange curve on the last few inches of the blade.
+It is one of the most comfortable swords to swing by most skilled swordsmen. *A critical hit with this weapon also inflicts the effect of an electric attack*.
+If name is known, *user gains a +1 bonus to attacks with it.
+Additionally, anytime they peform a critical hit with any melee attack or slam a foe- they may use their reaction to also inflict an electric attack.
+This may occur even if the sword is sheathed*.

 **Zerun's Eye**
 $11,500 , neg.